MONGOLIA BIRDING TOUR: DETAILED ITINERARY

 GOBI LAKES (Orog Nuur, Kholboolj Nuur, Boon Tsagaan Nuur and Ikhes Nuur)

 The wetlands of the Gobi are a real surprise; to find any water in a desert is surprising and to find large wetlands even more remarkable.
 The answer lies in the snow-melt and rainwater runoff from the Khangay mountains to the north, much of which flows southwards into the internal drainage basin of the Gobi, doomed to evaporate away under the hot desert sun of summer.
 The attractiveness of these desert wetlands for birds varies with the amount of precipitation in the Khangay, but even in dry years, some are still good.
-We shall be concentrating on three or four large wetlands: Orog Nuur, Kholboolj Nuur, Boon Tsagaan Nuur and if need be Ikhes Nuur.
+We shall be concentrating on four large wetlands: Orog Nuur, Kholboolj Nuur, Boon Tsagaan Nuur and Ikhes Nuur.

 These large brackish lakes are situated a little to the north of the Gobi Altai range, which dominates the middle distance beyond the blue waters of these ornithological meccas, creating a landscape of dramatic beauty.

 The bird which we have come so far to see ‘because it is there’ is the once near-mythical Relict Gull, one of the rarest birds in Asia.
-For many years it was known only from a single specimen collected over the Mongolian border in Chinese territory and was often dismissed as just a hybrid, or an aberrant individual.
+For many years, it was known only from a single specimen collected over the Mongolian border in Chinese territory and was often dismissed as just a hybrid or an aberrant individual.
 Only in recent decades has its true status as a rare and endangered relict species, restricted to a few breeding colonies in Central Asia, been established.
 Even today, not a very large number of birders have ever seen one in the field.
 These particular lakes are regular localities for this attractive species.

-These lakes would be wetlands of major importance in their own right even without their famous Relict Gulls and at this season waterbirds are particularly numerous, with many migrants augmenting the breeding species throughout the month of May.
+These lakes would be wetlands of major importance in their own right even without their famous Relict Gulls, and at this season, waterbirds are particularly numerous, with many migrants augmenting the breeding species throughout the month of May.
 Rare, long-necked Swan Geese and attractive Bar-headed Geese will be grazing in the wet meadows.
-Pallas’s Fish Eagles can still be found (although they are fast-declining) and smartly-plumaged Asian Dowitchers can regularly be found feeding in the shallow marshes.
+Pallas’s Fish Eagles can still be found (although they are fast-declining), and smartly-plumaged Asian Dowitchers can regularly be found feeding in the shallow marshes.
 Boon Tsagaan, in particular, is one of the most reliable places we know of for seeing Baillon’s Crake.

 Migrant shorebirds, often in their smart breeding dress, are an attractive feature of the wetlands.
 The most frequently encountered species include Siberian (or Mongolian) Sand Plover, Little Ringed Plover, Little, Temminck’s and Long-toed Stints, Ruff, Wood Sandpiper and Ruddy Turnstone, while less commonly recorded species include Pacific Golden and Grey (or Black-bellied) Plovers, Sanderling, Red-necked Stint, Dunlin, Curlew and Broad-billed Sandpipers, Eurasian Curlew, Spotted Redshank and Common Greenshank.

-Amongst the many other species we may well encounter are Great Crested and Black-necked (or Eared) Grebes, Great Cormorant, ‘Eastern’ Great Egret, Grey Heron, Eurasian Spoonbill, Whooper Swan, Mute Swan (here of the truly wild population that inhabits the original Central Asian range), Greylag Goose, Ruddy and Common Shelducks, Eurasian Wigeon, Gadwall, Eurasian Teal, Mallard, Northern Pintail, Garganey, Northern Shoveler, Common and Red-crested Pochards, Ferruginous and Tufted Ducks, Common Goldeneye, Wstern Marsh Harrier, Eurasian Coot, Common Crane, Black-winged Stilt, Pied Avocet, Kentish Plover, Northern Lapwing, Common Snipe, Black-tailed Godwit, Marsh Sandpiper, Common Redshank, the impressive Pallas’s (or Great Black-headed) Gull, Black-headed and Brown-headed Gulls, ‘Mongolian’ Vega Gull, Gull-billed, Caspian, Common, Little, Black, Whiskered and superbly elegant White-winged Terns, Pale Martin (a dry country nester), Barn Swallow, Richard’s Pipit, Citrine Wagtail, the ‘Eastern Grey-headed’ form of the Eastern Yellow Wagtail, Pallas’s Grasshopper, Paddyfield and Oriental Reed Warblers, Bearded Reedling (or Bearded Tit) and the interesting lydiae form of the Pallas’s Reed Bunting which may get split as Mongolian Bunting.
+Amongst the many other species we may well encounter are Great Crested and Black-necked (or Eared) Grebes, Great Cormorant, ‘Eastern’ Great Egret, Grey Heron, Eurasian Spoonbill, Whooper Swan, Mute Swan (here of the truly wild population that inhabits the original Central Asian range), Greylag Goose, Ruddy and Common Shelducks, Eurasian Wigeon, Gadwall, Eurasian Teal, Mallard, Northern Pintail, Garganey, Northern Shoveler, Common and Red-crested Pochards, Ferruginous and Tufted Ducks, Common Goldeneye, Wstern Marsh Harrier, Eurasian Coot, Common Crane, Black-winged Stilt, Pied Avocet, Kentish Plover, Northern Lapwing, Common Snipe, Black-tailed Godwit, Marsh Sandpiper, Common Redshank, the impressive Pallas’s (or Great Black-headed) Gull, Black-headed and Brown-headed Gulls, Mongolian Gull, Gull-billed, Caspian, Common, Little, Black, Whiskered and superbly elegant White-winged Terns, Pale Martin (a dry country nester), Barn Swallow, Richard’s Pipit, Citrine Wagtail, the ‘Eastern Grey-headed’ form of the Eastern Yellow Wagtail, Pallas’s Grasshopper, Paddyfield and Oriental Reed Warblers, Bearded Reedling (or Bearded Tit) and the interesting lydiae form of the Pallas’s Reed Bunting which may get split as Mongolian Bunting.

 Less regularly observed waterbirds include Eurasian (or Great) Bittern, Falcated Duck, Eastern Spot-billed Duck and Smew.

-Migrant passerines are usually about and these often include Siberian House Martin and Pallas’s Reed Buntings of the nominate form.
+Migrant passerines are usually about, and these often include Siberian House Martin and Pallas’s Reed Buntings of the nominate form.

 The Gobi wetland zone is the best place on our route for the superb Mongolian (or Henderson’s) Ground Jay, one of a group of five enigmatic species that are usually placed amongst the corvids (although recent research shows that one has closer affinities to the tits!).
 All of these strange birds inhabit the remote desert or high steppe regions of Central Asia, making them some of the most sought-after Palearctic birds.
-Mongolian Ground Jay favours sandy or gravel areas with a sparse covering of bushes and the birds spend their time running across the open ground in search of invertebrates, regularly pausing to peck at the substrate.
-Every now and again they perch on a bush or a low rise to utter their piping calls before flying off low over the desert displaying the huge white patches on their wings.
+Mongolian Ground Jay favours sandy or gravel areas with a sparse covering of bushes, and the birds spend their time running across the open ground in search of invertebrates, regularly pausing to peck at the substrate.
+Every now and again, they perch on a bush or a low rise to utter their piping calls before flying off low over the desert, displaying the huge white patches on their wings.
 Another typical bird of this habitat is the perky little Asian Desert Warbler.
 In rocky areas, colonies of Mongolian Finches can be found nesting, the males subtly handsome in their pink and buff plumage.

 New mammals in this area could include Long-eared Hedgehog, Pallid Suslik and Siberian Jerboa.